Affiliate links on Android Authority may earn us a commission. Learn more.

-Chromebooks started off as budget computers but have come to become versatile computing machines over time.
-You get Chromebooks at a variety of prices today from nearly all the major PC manufacturers, including the biggest one — Lenovo.
-Lenovo Chromebook picks are scattered far and wide, across a variety of form-factors and purposes.
+Chromebooks started as budget computers but have come to become versatile computing machines over time.
+You get Chromebooks at various prices today from nearly all the major PC manufacturers, including the biggest one — Lenovo.
+Lenovo Chromebook picks are scattered far and wide across multiple form factors and purposes.

 Here’s our rundown of the best Lenovo Chromebooks you can buy right now.